Nashville E-Scooter Accident Lawyer

-If you’ve been injured while riding an electric scooter and someone else’s negligence played a role in the accident, contact an electric scooter accident attorney in Nashville to see what can be done to hold the liable parties responsible and seek compensation for your accident.
+If you’ve been injured while riding an electric scooter and someone else’s negligence played a role in the accident, contact an e-scooter accident attorney in Nashville to see what can be done to hold the liable parties responsible and seek compensation for your accident.

 Electric scooters are becoming increasingly popular in urban areas nationwide, with companies like Bird Rides, Inc. and Lime Bike making up a large part the market.
 Big names in transportation like Uber and Lyft are attempting to get in on the electric scooter market as well and have created scooters of their own.

 Thousands of dockless scooters are on the streets in Nashville, and they seem to be a convenient way for pedestrians to get from point A to point B. What many people don’t seem to realize, however, is the danger that comes with this new technology.
 Electric scooters can travel at speeds of up to 15 mph.
 When a rider is thrown off the scooter, the consequences can be serious.